agrbin/snapscale-article/README.md

 - `30%` Classical computer vision techniques (OpenCV and similar)
 - `30%` SVHN dataset
+- `2%` Google Cloud Vision API
-- `40%` Tensorflow custom solutions and transfer learning
+- `38%` Tensorflow custom solutions and transfer learning

 I had to implement 5-6 different pipelines that will take my images and labels and convert it to a format that the solutions above take :) That's a lot of hours spent debugging bugs in geometry and image processing code.

-At the end I was left with no options but to train something on my own... but I had only 400 images.
+I didn't expect to get in a situation where I'll be (re)training new models.
+Especially because I had only 400 images.

-#### Iterations custom object detection solution
+#### Iterations with custom-trained object detection

+From their documentation, Google Cloud AutoML Vision Object Detection looks too good to be true.
+The Web UI enables you to upload images, train the model and see evaluation results.
+The trainer uses transfer learning which enables it to train something useful even with a few hundred images only.

+(image)

 Naive as I am, I started by training a model that solves everything at once.
 The input is the raw user image, and the output are labeled digit rectangles.